colinlyguo/EIP-4844-dev-usage/README.md

 ## Troubleshooting Based on Blob Pool Implementation

 Transactions are propagated through the Ethereum network by gossip protocol and are temporarily stored in the transaction pool.
 Because blob transactions carry a large payload, major clients implement certain constraints in their transaction pools.
 Highlighting a few of these constraints can be key for troubleshooting, preventing blob transactions from being rejected or deprioritized (stuck).
+We use Geth and Nethermind as examples.

-### Geth (The dominant execution client, many RPC providers are based on it):
+### Geth (many RPC providers are based on it):

 - An address cannot both hold transactions in legacy pool and the blob pool: `address already reserved`.
 - Requires a significant `exec tip`, `exec cap` and `blob cap` bump (100%) to replace a transaction: `replacement transaction underpriced`.